Xilinx/Xilinx_Kria_KV260_Workshop/Part 2: Exploring the Different AAs.md

 If you are unsure how to use scp command for Windows, Linux, or Mac, please refer to these [instructions](https://github.com/Xilinx/Xilinx_KV260_Workshop/blob/main/scp.md)

 ## AA1: Smart Camera
-This application supports camera and sensor input options with accelerated Machine Learning inference, and is able to perform **face detection** using densebox_640_360 network and **cars, bicycles, and people** using ssd_adas_pruned_0_95 network model.
+This application supports camera and sensor input options with accelerated Machine Learning inference, and is able to perform **face detection** using densebox_640_360 network and detect **cars, bicycles, and people** using ssd_adas_pruned_0_95 network model.

 ### Loading application
 You can connect to the AA1 via the following commands: